ahelii/ahelii.github.io/doctwo.md

 ### Welcome to the Future of Typing

 Imagine you're an astronaut aboard a busy space station in the year **2045**.
 Hundreds of people are in orbit around Earth, and communication is vital.
-However, direct spoken communication isn’t always possible—space pods, language barriers, and environmental noise all make it challenging.
+However, direct spoken communication isn’t always possible.
+Space pods, language barriers, and environmental noise all make it challenging.

 Instead of talking, you use a smart typing system that helps you build messages **one character at a time**.